jeffstevens98/loebTrainingKiosk/README.txt

 5. Click "Start a program", and then click "Next"
 6. Type "trainingKiosk.bat" (no quotes) into the program to execute field, and then copy and paste the path to the repo in the "start in" field.
 Click "Next".
 7. Finally, click finish.
 You should have the kiosk start the next time you log onto your PC!

+If you want windows to check to see if this script is running, and if it isn't to start it up:

+1. Go to the start menu and bring up the task scheduler again as described above.
+2. Click "create task"
+3. In the new window that opened, give your task a good name like "RelaunchKiosk" and click "Next"
+4. Make the action of this new task to be to start a program, and type "relaunchKiosk-no_console.bat" (no quotes).
+Additionally, you should enter the directory of where that file is contained in the "start in" box.
+5. Set the task to recur daily, every 5 minutes.
+6. Click okay to save the task.